How fear and shootings drive business for the gun industry

 Killoy explained to investors in October what he thought was behind his company’s turn in fortunes.

-“The surge in consumer demand likely continues to be driven by the call by some for the reduction in funding and authority of law enforcement organizations, protests, demonstrations, and civil unrest in many cities throughout the United States and concerns about personal protection and home defense stemming from the continuing COVID-19 pandemic,” he said.
+“The surge in consumer demand likely continues to be driven by the call by some for the reduction in funding and authority of law enforcement organizations, protests, demonstrations, and civil unrest in many cities throughout the United States and concerns about personal protection and home defense stemming from the continuing covid-19 pandemic,” he said.

 He ended that call by thanking “first responders, nurses, doctors, and other emergency and medical personnel.”
 He was talking about the pandemic, not gun violence.

-And in a year of record gun sales, gun violence killed nearly 20,000 Americans in 2020 and another 24,000 people died by suicide with a gun, according to data from the Gun Violence Archive, more than any other year in at least two decades.
+In a year of record gun sales, gun violence killed nearly 20,000 Americans in 2020, and another 24,000 people died by suicide with a gun, according to data from the Gun Violence Archive, more than any other year in at least two decades.

 Now, after two high-profile mass shootings and facing a pandemic overhang, worries about what is going to happen next could drive additional gun sales.

-“Guns are almost like Linus’ security blanket,” Dowd-Arrow said.
+“Guns are almost like Linus’s security blanket,” Dowd-Arrow said.

-And then the cycle repeats.
+Then the cycle repeats.

 “Talk of regulations and fear lead to more sales," Levine said, “which leads to more violence.”